 function function pY=isignal(DataMatrix,xcenter,xrange,sm,sw,em,dm,rm,s1,s2,sr,mw)

-An interactive function that performs smoothing, differentiation, and peak sharpening of a time-series signal "Data", which may be a 2-column matrix with the independent variable (x-values) in the first column and dependent variable (y values) in the second column, or separate x and y vectors, or a single y-vector.
+An interactive function that performs smoothing, differentiation, peak sharpening, and power spectrum analysis of a time-series signal, which may be a 2-column matrix with the independent variable (x-values) in the first column and dependent variable (y values) in the second column, or separate x and y vectors, or a single y-vector.
 Returns the processed independent axis (Y) vector as the output argument.
 The lower half of the figure window shows a plot of the entire signal, and the upper half shows a selected portion controlled by the pan and zoom keystrokes or by optional input arguments 'xcenter' and 'xrange', respectively.
 Other keystrokes also allow you to control the smooth type, width, and ends treatment, the derivative order (0th through 5th), and peak sharpening.
 (Alternatively, the initial values of these parameters can be passed to the function via the optional input arguments sm, sw, em, dm, rm, s1, s2, sr, and mw).

 The S key (or optional argument "sm") determines the smooth mode: